 These surge protectors help catch any leftover voltage from larger internal power surges before it reaches your electronics.
 The good news is that these surge protectors don’t require professional installation.
 In fact, you can find point-of-use surge protectors at most general stores and can install them easily on your own.

-We’ll help determine your home’s surge protection needs and help you pick the surge protector that works best.
+Our expert electricians will help determine your Denver area home’s surge protection needs and help you pick the surge protector that works best.